iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/hh_concepts.md

   - A student flatshare would have different values for `hh_id`
 - Bedarfsgemeinschaft from:
   - Einstandspartner `p_id_einstandspartner`
-  - Children under 17/24, unless resolved
+  - Children under 18/25, unless resolved
     - via own income
-    - Kinderwohngeld
+    - (Kinderwohngeld)

 #### Limitations